sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/polytope_tikz.rst

 .. end of output

-Then, run pdflatex, execute Sage on the file article_name.sagetex.sage and run pdflatex again.
+Then, run pdflatex, execute Sage on the file ``article_name.sagetex.sage`` and run pdflatex again.

+For more information on SageTeX, see the tutorial http://www.sagemath.org/doc/tutorial/sagetex.html.